• Skip to primary navigation

 Have I been programmed by Starbucks to blindly go towards the pumpkin spice latte light and not think for myself?

-Given this realization that I should pay more attention to other seasonal produce, I opted to explore butternut squash’s potential as a go-to squash for this Fall.
+Given this realization that I should pay more attention to other seasonal produce, I opted to explore butternut squash's potential as a go-to squash for this Fall.
 First, I turned it into puree, just like I do with my pie pumpkins.
-To see how to make butternut squash puree, you can check out this post.
+Check out this post to see how to make butternut squash puree.

 Then, I tried to find some new ways to enjoy squash.
 I've already made this tasty butternut squash bisque and I knew I wanted to make something sweet this time.
 Like pumpkin and acorn squash, I was hoping savory and sweet would work well with butternut squash.